teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

     return Image.open(BytesIO(image))
 ```

-Then because of the specificity of our front end(will see it later) we need to replace the image background from transparent to white.
+Because our front-end application will be sending the images with the transparent backgrounds we need to replace it with the ones.

 ```python
 def replace_transparent_background(image):